-Dr Ioanna Dionysiou is currently an Associate Professor of Computer Science at the University of Nicosia.
+Dr Ioanna Dionysiou is currently a Professor of Computer Science at the University of Nicosia.
 Dionysiou received her PhD from Washington State University (2006), MSc and BSc degrees from Washington State University (2000 and 1997 respectively) and Diploma degree from Higher Technical Institute (1994).
 During her graduate studies at Washington State University, Dionysiou held instructor, teaching and research assistant appointments.
 Her PhD dissertation work investigated trust requirements and challenges for large-scale infrastructures, with an exemplary infrastructure being the US Electric Power Grid.
 Dionysiou’s PhD research was supported by three USA national organizations: NIST (National Institute of Standards and Technology), NSF (National Science Foundation), and DOE (Department of Energy).

 Dionysiou’s research focuses on trust, security and data protection models in collaborative environments.
 She is the co-director of the Informatics Security Laboratory (ISL) at the University of Nicosia, which aims mainly on devising new techniques to detect cyberattacks by analyzing attack patterns and visualizing attack attempts in an intuitive manner.
 Other lab research activities include, among others, applied security standards (ISO 27001), multidisciplinary security practices, data protection, and cyber warfare.
 She has supervised MSc students as well as several undergraduate students on security topics.